 Here are 5 quick ways you can successfully fail in no time:

-- Start a "bad idea" file.
+Start a "bad idea" file.
 All the ideas that got shut down, the pitches that didn't go anywhere, the brainstorms that petered out—they might have merit.
-Put them in an actual or digital folder to revist when you're struggling to get the creative juices flowing.
+Put them in an actual or digital folder to revisit when you're struggling to get the creative juices flowing

 As our own Jennifer Connelly put it in her advice to her 17-year-old self: